Operation Bellicose: Plan

-Harris assigned the operation to Air Vice-Marshal the Hon.
-Ralph Cochrane’s No.5 Group.
-Harris had himself commanded 5 Group earlier in the war.
-Under his immediate successor, Air Vice-Marshal John Slessor, it became the first bomber group to begin re-equipping with Lancasters; and under Air Vice-Marshal Alec Coryton it had gained a reputation for daring low-level attacks.
-First came the Augsburg raid of 17 April 1942, when six Lancasters of No.44 Squadron and another six of No.97 Squadron – at that time the only two operational Lancaster squadrons – were dispatched in daylight to bomb the MAN factory producing diesel engines for U-boats, with the loss of seven aircraft from the dozen-strong force.
-Next was Operation Robinson, the Le Creusot raid of 17 October 1942, when 94 Lancasters, led by Wing Commander Leonard Slee of No.49 Squadron, made a dusk attack on the Schneider-Creusot munitions complex in Burgundy, ingressing at treetop height from the Bay of Biscay and recovering to England in darkness, for the loss of only one aircraft.
+Harris assigned the operation to 5 Group (Air Vice-Marshal Ralph Cochrane).
+Harris had commanded 5 Group earlier in the war.
+Under his successor, Air Vice-Marshal John Slessor, it became the first bomber group to begin re-equipping with Lancasters and under Air Vice-Marshal Alec Coryton it had gained a reputation for daring low-level attacks.
+First came the Augsburg raid of 17 April 1942, when six Lancasters of 44 Squadron and another six of 97 Squadron (the only two operational Lancaster squadrons) were dispatched in daylight to bomb the MAN factory producing diesel engines for U-boats, with the loss of seven from the twelve aircraft.
+Next was Operation Robinson, the Le Creusot raid of 17 October 1942, when 94 Lancasters, led by Wing Commander Leonard Slee of 49 Squadron, made a dusk attack on the Schneider-Creusot munitions complex in Burgundy, flying at tree top height from the Bay of Biscay and returning to England in darkness, for the loss of only one aircraft.
 Reconnaissance pilot Tony Hill, whose pictures had done so much for British understanding of enemy radar, was shot down while attempting to take post-strike photographs of Le Creusot on 21 October.
-The Germans recovered him alive from the wreckage of the Spifire, and R.V.
-Jones, hearing this from the French Resistance, began to organise a rescue operation by special agents; but Hill died of his injuries before it could be put into effect.
+The Germans recovered him alive from the wreckage of the Spitfire and R. V. Jones, hearing this from the French Resistance, began to organise a rescue operation by special agents but Hill died of his injuries before it could be put into effect.